PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 ---

 If you read as far as here, you are probably a bit overwhelmed with all these new things in packaging.
-Maybe you ask yourself how you should remember all of it or more importantly, how you should keep all your maintained packages in consistency with all these changes.
+Maybe you ask yourself how you should remember all of it or more importantly, how you should keep all your maintained packages consistent with all these changes.
 We have good news for you.
 There are automated tools for it.

 ## spec-cleaner